 –

-This method turns basic grilled chicken into an easy tropical dinner that tastes like a backyard luau.
+This method turns grilled chicken thighs into an easy tropical dinner that tastes like a backyard luau.
 I love serving this grilled Huli Huli chicken with classic BBQ sides, or tucked into a Hawaiian chicken sandwich.

 Email this recipe